Hotels in Hanover: Where to Stay in the City

 Which area to stay in Hanovre?

-- Mitte (City Center): The best all-round base for leisure travelers and business guests alike.
-You are within walking distance of the Marktkirche, the Kröpcke shopping hub, the Maschsee, and the main train station.
-Hotels such as the Grand Palace Hotel Hannover, June Six Hotel Hannover City, and Mercure Hotel Hannover Mitte are all located here.
+- Mitte (City Centre): The default choice for most visitors.
+You are within walking distance of the Hauptbahnhof, the Kröpcke commercial hub, the Altstadt, and the Maschsee.
+Hotels like the June Six Hotel Hannover City, Grand Palace Hotel Hannover, and YORS Boutique Hotel are all located here, covering a range from boutique to classic four-star comfort.

 Good to know